Do's and Don'ts of Medicare Compliance

 TPMO Guidelines

-• Report to Health Plan(s) and or Ritter monthly any staff disciplinary actions or violations of any requirements that apply to the MA Plans or PDP Plans associated with beneficiary interaction to the MA Plan or PDP Plan.
+• Develop a plan and report monthly to the carrier(s) and/or Ritter any staff disciplinary actions or violations of any requirements that apply to the MA plans or Part D plans associated with beneficiary interaction to the MA plans or Part D plans.

 • Use the appropriate TPMO disclaimer (described below) as required under § 422.2267(e)(41) and § 423.2267(e)(41).

-Additionally, agents must add the following TPMO disclaimer to their email communications, website, print materials, other marketing materials, and within the first minute of sales calls if marketing fewer than all plans available in a given service area.
+Agents must add the following TPMO disclaimer to their email communications, website, print materials, other marketing materials, and within the first minute of sales calls.
 This is a standardized disclaimer and must be used verbatim.

 Here are some other disclaimers you may need on your marketing materials